 The Icelandic Ministry of Fisheries not only enact these laws, they supervise compliance.
 Iceland doesn't belong to the EU which means that no other country may fish in their exclusive economic zone without full observance of the icelandic fishing laws.

 In Iceland a rights based management form prevails.
 That means that each year the catch quotas for every fish variety is so determined that stocks are not endangered.
 As part of the management, entire stretches of the coast are closed to fishing to allow for regeneration of stocks.
 In areas where a recovery of fish stocks has been determined, zones are re-opened for fishing.
 All this is monitored by marine biologists, and scientifically documented.
 Catch quotas are divided among the fishermen so that all profit.
 The fish is caught with hook and line.

-slightly salted, 100% cod fillets with organic breadcrumbs, non pre-fried, practically free of bones
+coated with organic breadcrumbs, slightly salted, not pre-fried, practically free of bones

 Unit: 300 g